 Mahurangi College, Final year subjects: Calculus, Chemistry, Design Technologies (Graphics), English, Physics

-University of Auckland: Bachelor of Engineering (Honours), majoring in Civil Engineering
+University of Auckland: Bachelor of Engineering (Honours), specialising in Civil Engineering

-Because she was good at maths and sciences as well as enjoying graphic design at school, Ruby Mak had narrowed her choices down to architecture and engineering.
+I was good at maths and sciences and enjoyed graphic design at school, so I'd narrowed my choices down to architecture and engineering.

-As a transportation engineer at Traffic Design Group, Ruby spends part of her time in a team that assesses how new land developments could affect traffic patterns and flows.
+As a transportation engineer at Traffic Design Group, I spend part of my time in a team that assesses how new land developments could affect traffic patterns and flows.

-Her role includes supervising traffic surveys – counts of the number of passing cars, cyclists or pedestrians – and analysing the survey results and using specialised computer programs to assess and predict the effects of any changes to the area such as new developments or road closures.
-Ruby is also involved in various traffic research projects, as well as investigation and communication tasks on a daily basis.
+My role includes supervising traffic surveys – counts of the number of passing cars, cyclists or pedestrians – and analysing the survey results and using specialised computer programs to assess and predict the effects of any changes to the area such as new developments or road closures.
+I'm also involved in various traffic research projects, as well as investigation and communication tasks.

-Her projects vary from small jobs such as driveways to adding a new intersection or analysing the impact of a major commercial or infrastructure development.
-An interesting project she’s worked on recently was the temporary traffic management installed for the 2012 Rugby World Cup in Auckland.
-She designed the detailed layout to minimise traffic delays and queues while ensuring that everyone got to the games on time.
+My projects vary from small jobs such as driveways to adding a new intersection or analysing the impact of a major commercial or infrastructure development.
+One interesting project was the temporary traffic management installed for the 2012 Rugby World Cup in Auckland.
+I designed the detailed layout to minimise traffic delays and queues while ensuring that everyone got to the games on time.

-For big projects, her team makes a computer model of how the road network is handling the traffic at the moment and uses it to predict how well traffic will flow afterwards.
-Ruby is currently helping Auckland Airport develop their 20 year development Masterplan.
+For big projects our team makes a computer model of how the road network is handling the traffic at the moment and uses it to predict how well traffic will flow afterwards.
+I'm currently helping Auckland Airport develop their 20 year development Masterplan.